loop8ack/ExtensionPackTools/README.md

 ```

 ## Import
-Clicking the import button prompts you to select a .vsext file.
-Doing that will present you with this dialog that lists all the extensions found in the .vsext file.
+Clicking the import button prompts you to select a `.vsext` file.
+Doing that will present you with the **Import Extensions** dialog that lists all the extensions found in the `.vsext` file you selected.

 ![Import](art/import.png)

 Before showing the list it will verify that the extensions exist on the Marketplace and that can take a few seconds.

+Any extensions in the import file that are already installed in Visual Studio will be grayed out.

-Clicking the **Select** button in the dialog will start the VSIX Installer in a separate process and you can follow the normal install flow from there.
+Clicking the **Import** button in the dialog will start the VSIX Installer in a separate process and you can follow the normal install flow from there.

 ## Manage solution extensions
 This allows you to specify which extensions needed to work on any given solution.
 When a developer opens the solution and doesn't have one or more of the extensions installed, they are prompted to install them.